Chart Color Schemes

 Lower Mitcham has a typical household mix, with a lower-than-average median household size

 Family households account for 73.4% of all households, including 34.9% couples with children, 30.0% couples without children, and 7.8% single parent families.
-Non-family households constitute the remaining 26.6%, with lone person households at 25.4% and group households comprising 0.9%.
-The median household size is 2.5 people, smaller than the Greater Adelaide average of 2.6.
+Non-family households make up the remaining 26.6%, with lone person households at 25.4% and group households comprising 0.9%.
+The median household size is 2.5 people, which is smaller than the Greater Adelaide average of 2.6.

 Frequently Asked Questions - Households